galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ### Sorting reads into families

 The {% icon tool %} **Du Novo: Make families** tool will separate the 12bp tags from each read pair and concatenate them into a 24bp barcode.
-Then it will use the barcodes to sort the reads into families that all descend from the same original fragment.
+Then, it will use the barcodes to sort the reads into families that all descend from the same original fragment.

 > ### {% icon hands_on %} Hands-on: Sorting reads into families
 >
 > Run {% icon tool %} **Du Novo: Make families** with the following parameters:
->  - {% icon param-file %} *Sequencing reads, mate 1*: `1: SRR1799908_forward`
+>  - {% icon param-file %} *Sequencing reads, mate 1*: The forward raw reads (`SRR1799908_forward`)
->  - {% icon param-file %} *Sequencing reads, mate 2*: `2: SRR1799908_reverse`
+>  - {% icon param-file %} *Sequencing reads, mate 2*: The reverse raw reads (`SRR1799908_reverse`)
 >  - {% icon param-text %} *Tag length*: `12`
->
-> Output: `7: Du Novo: Make families on data 2 and data 1`
 {: .hands_on}

 ### Correcting barcodes